EttusResearch/uhd/host/docs/dboards.rst

 Receive Antennas: **TX/RX** or **RX2**

 The user may set the receive antenna to be TX/RX or RX2.
-However, when using an RFX board in full-duplex mode, the receive antenna will always be set to RX2, regardless of the settings.
+However, when using an WBX board in full-duplex mode, the receive antenna will always be set to RX2, regardless of the settings.

+Transmit Gains: **PGA0**, Range: 0-25dB

+Recieve Gains: **PGA0**, Range: 0-31.5dB